King World: 1990s: King World Direct and KWP

 In the 1990s, King World operated an "As Seen on TV" VHS service called King World Direct.

 Stuart Hersch, a lawyer by trade, was the financial expert who helped to take the company public, making it one of the hottest stocks on Wall Street at the time.
 The company traded as "KWP".
 King World had virtually no debt and generated hundreds of millions of dollars in revenues after going public.

 Television stations that broadcast King World programming had first choice on any series King World offered to distribute.

 On November 25, 1991, King World acquired the Hollywood Squares format rights from Orion Pictures after Orion closed down its television division.
-In 1995, it made a partner deal with Columbia TriStar Television to launch game shows.
+In 1995, King World made a partner deal with Columbia TriStar Television to launch game shows.

 In 1996, King World began co-distributing Geraldo (later The Geraldo Rivera Show) with Tribune Entertainment, and would continue co-distributing the show until its cancellation in 1998.

 On September 28, 1998, King World acquired the worldwide leasing rights to the solo-developed game shows by Merrill Heatter Productions for a limited time.

-CBS and Viacom acquisition
+Acquisition by CBS

-In 1999, King World was acquired by CBS.
+In April 1999, King World was acquired by CBS.
 On January 19, 2000, Eyemark Entertainment, the successor to Westinghouse Broadcasting following the CBS/Westinghouse Electric Corporation merger, was folded into King World.
 The sale was first discussed on March 28, 1999, for $3 billion.
-CBS Enterprises was bought by Viacom, Inc. around the time of CBS's acquisition of King World, thus becoming owned by the post-split CBS Corporation as well as all of Viacom's former TV production and distribution operations.
+After CBS purchased King World, CBS was bought by Viacom outright in 2000; such buyout was reversed at the end of 2005, when King World became part of the post-split CBS Corporation as well as all of Viacom's former television production and distribution operations.

 In its latter days, King World was considered the syndication branch of the CBS network (a role Viacom actually first served upon its creation), having succeeded Eyemark in that role.
 King World, however, distributed newer CBS shows such as Everybody Loves Raymond while the older shows were syndicated by corporate affiliate CBS Paramount Television, the successor to the original distributor Viacom Enterprises.
 Additionally, from 2000 to 2006, King World distributed archive programs from Group W, such as The Mike Douglas Show.

 On September 26, 2006, CBS announced that King World and CBS Paramount Television's syndication operations would be combined to form the CBS Television Distribution Group (CTD).
 Roger King was announced as CEO of the new entity and retained that position until suffering a stroke on December 7, 2007, and dying the next day.
-Paul Franklin currently serves as President of CTD.
+Paul Franklin then served as President of CTD.

 For one year, the King World on-screen identity was kept for the programs it distributed at its closure.
 However, most of the programs handled by King World were distributed under CTD.
-On September 27, 2007, CBS Television Distribution introduced a new closing logo to replace the old logos of King World, CBS Paramount Domestic Television, and its predecessors.
+On August 20, 2007, CBS Television Distribution introduced a new closing logo to replace the old logos of King World, CBS Paramount Domestic Television, and its predecessors.
 CBS Television Distribution was renamed CBS Media Ventures in 2021.